 Because rodent infestations can cause exposure to pathogens, we highly recommend that you replace your insulation after a rodent infestation.
 Infested insulation can become contaminated, but it can also become compromised in more ways, affecting its ability to regulate temperature and ward off other kinds of pests.

 How to Keep Rodents Out of Your Insulation

 In order to keep rodents out of the insulation in your attic, walls, and crawl spaces, you have to take measures to keep them off of your property in the first place.
 Here are some preventative actions you can take:

 - Seal your food in airtight containers and keep it stored away when you aren’t eating

 - Regularly inspect your home’s exterior for cracks and gaps in the foundation, siding, plumbing fixtures, roofing, and elsewhere

 - Keep your trash bins at a maximum distance from your home, and make sure you take out your indoor trash regularly

 - Hire your local rodent exterminators to conduct an inspection to assess your property for hidden vulnerabilities

-The Best Way to Prevent Rodents in Tennessee Homes and Businesses
+The Best Way to Prevent Rodents in East Tennessee Homes and Businesses

 The best way to prevent a rodent infestation and in turn protect your insulation is to hire your local rodent control experts to help you understand how they operate.
 The Johnson Pest Control rodent exterminators are trained to follow IPM principles, meaning that they are in search of the least invasive, most environmentally friendly rodent control solutions at all times.